twse/random-stuff/FontCreator Data Files and Registry Keys.md

 **Toolbar Buttons** – The last four buttons are enabled when editing simple or composite glyphs.
 * Second **Open** and **Print** options in the **Standard** toolbar – Only the second **Print** option uses the same command in the **File** menu or the first **Print** option.
 The second **Open** option icon is blank.
 * **Next Glyph** in the **Validation** toolbar – Does not work.
 * **Tools: Generate Glyph Names** – Save friendly glyph names to `C:\Users\EDenissen\AppData\Roaming\FontCreator12\generatednames.txt` or `C:\Users\EDenissen\AppData\Roaming\FontCreator13\generatednames.txt`.
 Create the user `EDenissen` to use this feature.
 The button is hidden if FontCreator 12 or 13 is detected to be running an unregistered copy.
-No icon is assigned to this button.
+The icon in this button is textual.
 * **Glyph: Smooth Curves** – Smooths all curves.
-No icon is assigned to this button.
+The icon in this button is textual.
 * **Glyph: Smooth and Align Curves** – Smooths and aligns curves.
-No icon is assigned to this button.
+The icon in this button is textual.
 * **Glyph: Harmonize** – Harmonizes all contours.
-No icon is assigned to this button.
+The icon in this button is textual.
 * **Glyph: Round XY Coordinates** – Round XY coordinates values.
-No icon is assigned to this button.
+The icon in this button is textual.

 ### Glyph Edit (`TGLYPHEDITFORM`) Contour Mode Context Menu
 * **Order** (version 3.0 until 5.0) – The features are implemented as **Align or Distribute** in version 5.5 & above.
 * **Debug Single Stroke Twice** (**miTestItem** in version 10.0 until 10.1.0.2272) – Does not work.
-* **miTestItem2** – Jumps to the next contour based on the contour selection.
+* **miTestItem2** – Jumps to the next contour based on the number of selected contours.
 * **miTestItem3 Save** and **miTestItem4 Load** – Save or load glyph data from `C:\hltemp\glyph.data` (see **Tools: Import Glyph Data** or **Export Glyph Data** in the menu for old versions above).
 Create the folder `hltemp` to use these features.

 ### Font Overview (`TFONTOVERVIEWFORM`)